 Deliberations and advice/decisions from these working groups and the Commission are relatively transparent with the rationales explained in working group reports tabled to the annual meeting; and captured in Plenary sessions and subsequent ICCAT annual meeting reports.
-Whilst the second Independent Performance Review of ICCAT (ICCAT 2016) found the Commission's consensus based decision-making process did not always enable timely adoption of conservation and management measures, this also recognised that a steadily increasing number of participating CPC's have contributed to a more complex decision making environment.
-ICCAT and its members continue to face challenges with respect to the implementation of effective management strategies for preventing overfishing, and to rebuild key stocks, including for Atlantic Bigeye and Yellowfin Tuna, Swordfish, and Marlins.
-Despite these challenges there has been steady, albeit slow, progress toward catch allocations and scientifically based catch limits, as well as the development of species-specific harvest strategies.
-ICCAT's most recent conservation and management measures to rebuild depleted stocks of Atlantic Bluefin Tuna, have been implemented in a more timely and effective manner than previous initiatives, and have enabled greater stock recovery progress than anticipated.
+Specific details about timeliness of decision-making are less obvious.
+The second Independent Performance Review of ICCAT (ICCAT 2016) found the Commission's consensus based decision-making process did not always enable timely adoption of conservation and management measures, particularly as the number of participating CPC's increased significantly.
+There remain however recent examples where ICCAT's decision making processes for more serious and important fisheries management priorities have been less consistent, timely and adaptive.
+For example, ICCAT and its members continue to face challenges with respect to the implementation of effective management strategies for preventing overfishing, and to rebuild key stocks, including for Atlantic Bigeye and Yellowfin Tuna, Swordfish, and Marlins.
+Slow progress toward catch allocations and scientifically based catch limits, as well as the development of species-specific harvest strategies are also relevant examples.
+On a more positive note, more recent ICCAT conservation and management measures to rebuild depleted stocks of Atlantic Bluefin Tuna were implemented in a more timely and effective manner than previously, enabling greater stock recovery progress than anticipated.